- About Us

 - Tutoring Services

 - Staff Services

 - Contact Us

 Your son or daughter's college education is an investment in their future and practical knowledge and experience always pays great interest!
-Our college philosophy is to "change lives through learning."
-Confederation College provides the opportunity to engage yourself today, and engage the world tomorrow.
+Our college philosophy is to change lives through learning.
+Confederation College provides the opportunity for your son or daughter to engage themselves today, and engage the world tomorrow.

 Research indicates that parents are often the most important influencer on their children's careers and postsecondary education decisions.

 70 per cent of today's jobs require postsecondary education, according to a recent study ... a great reason to pursue further education.